Indoor Air Quality Standards

 Indoor Air Quality Standards:

-The table below gives a gist of indoor air quality standards and the permissible limit for different indoor air pollutants and factors that affect indoor air quality.
+The table below gives a gist of IAQ standards and the permissible limit for different indoor air pollutants and factors that affect indoor air quality.

 |Indoor Air Quality Parameters||Indoor Air Quality Standards|